 Ryan Zimmerman led off the fourth inning with his 25th homer off Cliff Lee (6-9).
 Michael Morse, the next hitter, doubled and scored.
 Rookie Tyler Moore’s solo shot in the sixth made him the seventh National with at least 10 homers this season.
 In the eighth, Morse added his 18th homer, a two-run shot off reliever Jonathan Papelbon.

 Edwin Jackson (10-11) became Washington’s fifth pitcher with at least 10 wins, giving up one run and six hits over 6 2-3 innings.

-Lee, who finished with a losing record for the first time since 2007, allowed eight hits and three runs in six innings and didn’t walk a batter
+Lee, who finished with a losing record for the first time since 2007, allowed eight hits and three runs in six innings and didn’t walk a batter and struck out seven.

 Philadelphia finished third in the division at 81-81, ending a streak of nine straight winning seasons and five consecutive playoff appearances.

 BRAVES 4, PIRATES 0

 PITTSBURGH -- Jason Heyward singled twice and scored two runs for Atlanta in the regular-season finale.

 Chipper Jones added a pinch-hit single in his final regular-season at-bat for Atlanta, which hosts St. Louis in the wild-card playoff on Friday.

 Luis Avilan (1-0) won on a day the Braves used eight pitchers to hold Pittsburgh to four hits.
 Ben Sheets started and pitched one scoreless inning in his last major league appearance.